 The free sale certificate is no longer mandatory as before, but in case of doubt, the FDA may request document deliver by the body of competence such as FEBEA or COSMED and which must be endorsed by the Embassy of Thailand.

 Once the FDA notification procedure has been completed, the importer will receive an acknowledgment of receipt from the FDA.
 He will then have to pay the annual fees before the actual importation of cosmetics.
-The payment of these expenses requires obtaining a receipt for the authorization to import

 The fee of notification of cosmetic products is 2 000 THB (about 40 €/35$).
 The notification is valid for 1 year for all imported products and must be renewed annually.